 Leaving Cert results advice

 The Leaving Certificate is often built up to be the be all and end all and many students can sometimes believe that this is true.
-However, the reality is that although it paves an important pathway to future career pathways it is not the only route.
+However, the reality is that, although it paves an important pathway to future career pathways, it is not the only route.

-If you have not done as well as you hoped I would ask you to reassess your options.
-Perhaps repeating the Leaving cert is a reasonable option or perhaps taking your second or third choice college place would be useful too.
-Whatever you decide the most important outcome is that your spirit and drive and self-esteem is not permanently negatively affected.
-Yes you will feel hurt, that is to be expected and disappointment is inevitable.
-However don’t lose the perspective that you are not defined by a piece of paper outlining your academic achievements.
+If you have not done as well as you hoped, I would ask you to reassess your options.
+Perhaps repeating the Leaving Certificate is a reasonable option, or perhaps taking your second or third choice college place would be useful too.
+Whatever you decide, the most important outcome is that your spirit and drive and self-esteem are not permanently negatively affected.
+Yes, you will feel hurt - that is to be expected and disappointment is inevitable.
+However, don’t lose the perspective that you are not defined by a piece of paper outlining your academic achievements.
 You are far more complex than that.

 Use the support of your family to get through the tough hours.
 Re-gather yourself in a few days and reconsider your options.
 A crisis is no time to make big decisions.
-Upon re-evaluation take the next best route for you at this time.
-The road from adolescence to adulthood is rarely straight forward and many of the original signposts may not accurately describe your destination.
-So trust in your skills, see the examination as a part of who you are and not a definition of who you are and press on.
+Upon re-evaluation, take the next best route for you at this time.
+The road from adolescence to adulthood is rarely straightforward and many of the original signposts may not accurately describe your destination.
+So trust in your skills, see the examination as a part of who you are and not a definition of who you are, and press on.

-College or third level experiences are as much about learning about life rather than the specific subject type.
-So if you haven’t gotten your first choice you must still embrace the third level experience.
-Third level is about finding your place in the world, utilising your independence and making new relationships of a whole new variety.
-Third level institutions offer us a much wider spectrum of social experiences and this wonderful collage of different backgrounds serve as an exciting opportunity to learn in the University of Life.
+College or third-level experiences are as much about learning about life rather than the specific subject type.
+So, if you haven’t gotten your first choice you must still embrace the third-level experience.
+Third-level is about finding your place in the world, utilising your independence and making new relationships of a whole new variety.
+Third-level institutions offer us a much wider spectrum of social experiences and this wonderful collage of different backgrounds serve as an exciting opportunity to learn in the University of Life.